 - Air Pressure Between 90 psi and 120 psi (620 kPa to 825 kPa).
 If the air supply is more than 120 psi (825 kPa), you must use a regulator. - Air Volume For successive back-to-back tool changes, at least 2 cfm at 90 psi is required.
 Exact air volume depends on the frequency of tool changes. - Dry Air We recommend using a compressed air dryer, desiccator, or filter between the air compressor and the machine. - Lubricated Air You must lubricate the air with air tool oil.

-Use the FRL Filter-Regulator-Lubricator (PN 32457) (included with the power drawbar kit) for this purpose.
+Use the FRL Filter-Regulator-Lubricator (PN 32457) or similar for this purpose.